iArcanic/iss-cw/docs/report/iss-report.md

 The stored AES keys need to be retrieved for any symmetric encryption processes for the relevant user.
 This allows for the same key to be used across all the various clinic systems.

-As mentioned, this function will accept a `user_id` parameter to return the key for the given user.
+This function will accept a `user_id` parameter to return the key for the given user.

 ```python
 def retrieve_key(user_id)
 ```

-For this, a simple file read takes place, iterating through the JSON file via a `for` loop. `key_entries` uses a `data_read` utility function to capture all the data from the JSON file.
+For this, a simple file read takes place, iterating through the JSON file via a `for` loop. `key_entries` uses a `data_read()` utility function to capture all the data from the JSON file.
 By looping through, it checks for the matching `user_id` and then returns the key in a usable format, i.e. converting it from the stored hex into its original bytes form.

 ```python
 key_entries = data_read(HSM_DB)